Thailand Travel and Health Tips

 Sunstroke in Thailand

-Be mindful of how much time you spend in the sun as it is scorching and easy to get sunstroke.
-Ensure to use plenty of sunscreens when staying outside for prolonged periods, and it is advised to wear a hat and sunglasses and sit in the shade whenever possible.
+Be mindful of how much time you spend in the sun, as it is scorching and easy to get sunstroke.
+Ensure that you use plenty of sunscreen when staying outside for prolonged periods, and wear a hat and sunglasses and sit in the shade whenever possible.

 Drink a lot of water as you will dehydrate quickly; however, be careful what you drink.
-Tap water in Thailand is reported to be safe for consumption; however, many people avoid it and choose instead to drink bottled water.
+Tap water in Thailand is reported to be safe for consumption; however, many people avoid it and choose to drink bottled water instead.

 Food poisoning is rare in Thailand as most food is stir-fried at high temperatures.
 Be cautious of buffets where food sits for long periods under heat lamps; many cases of food poisoning have been known to occur.